vitaly-t/pg-promise/README.md

     active: true
 });
 ```
-The same goes for all types of query methods as well as method `as.format(query, values, qrm)`, where `values`
+The same goes for all types of query methods as well as method `as.format(query, values)`, where `values`
 now can also be an object whose properties can be referred to by name from within the query.

 Since all variables in this case are property names of the object-parameter, standard javascript